aws-samples/aws-serverless-workshops/MachineLearning/0_ExternalData/README.md

 1. Open [Amazon Athena](https://console.aws.amazon.com/athena/home?region=us-east-1) and run that command.
 1. Go back to [AWS CloudFormation](https://console.aws.amazon.com/cloudformation/home?region=us-east-1), in the outputs tab, click into the **AthenaCSVLocation** link and drill into today's date until you find a CSV for the query you just ran.
 It will contain the results of your query in CSV format that you can later provide the path to your notebook.
 1. Check the box next to the CSV file, click **Actions**, **Copy**
-1. Navigate to your transformed data bucket
+1. Navigate to your data bucket
 1. Create a new folder by clicking **Create folder** and type `nygroundstationdata`
 1. Navigate into **nygroundstationdata**, click **Actions**, **Paste**
 1. Now you have the relevant weather data in CSV format in our transformed data bucket.